hacks-guide/Guide-WiiU/nand-backup.md

 ### Instructions

-?> The Wii U NAND is (depending on your model) either 8 or 32gb.
+?> The Wii U NAND is (depending on your model) either 8 or 32GB.
 As a result of this, to create a full backup of your console's NAND, your SD Card has to be larger than the size of your NAND.
 If you do not have a large enough SD Card, you can skip the optional `MLC` section which includes save files and game data and is not needed to recover most types of bricks.

 ?> Restoring a NAND Backup on the Wii U requires additional hardware and micro soldering skills.
-<br>However, making a NAND Backup is **always** useful so, please do not skip it.
+<br>However, making a NAND Backup is **always** useful, so please do not skip it.
+<br>Your NAND Backup is unique to your system.
+Backups from other consoles **won't** work.

 > 1. Navigate through the Homebrew Launcher and launch the `Wii U NAND Dumper` app.
 > 1. Use the Wii U Gamepad's DPAD to enter the following configuration: